-The Bellevue School District operated a "schoolwide program" in four elementary buildings and one middle school for the 2014-15 school year.
+The Bellevue School District operated a "schoolwide program" in four elementary buildings and one middle school.
 Using federal funding, schoolwide programs are designed to upgrade an entire educational program within a school for all students rather than limit services to certain targeted students.
-The following federal program amounts were expended by the District in its schoolwide programs: Title I (84.010) \$1,575,157.
+The following federal program amounts were expended by the District in its schoolwide programs: Title I (84.010) \$1,933,741.